RSA Release Notes: Cloud Access Service and RSA Authenticators

 Use of Company-Specific URLs Required

 As a follow-up to the November 2024 Release Announcement, support for non-company-specific URLs will be permanently shut down on July 30, 2026.
 You must update all affected service URLs to use your designated company-specific URLs before this date.
 For more information, see the Company-Specific Administrative URLs Update Instructions and Permanent Shutdown of Non-Company-Specific URLs.
-You must use your designated company-specific URLs for all access, including API interactions, Authentication Manager (AM) configurations, SCIM configurations, or redirected URLs from identity providers (IdPs).
-Access through non-company specific URLs is not yet blocked; however, when it is blocked, it results in loss of functionality (for example, https://access.securid.com or https://na2.access.securid.com).
+You must use your designated company-specific URLs for all access, including API interactions, Authentication Manager (AM) configurations, SCIM configurations, and redirected URLs from identity providers (IdPs).
+Access through non-company specific URLs is not yet blocked; however, when it is blocked on July 30, it will result in loss of functionality (for example, https://access.securid.com or https://na2.access.securid.com).

 To ensure uninterrupted access, you should promptly verify that all connectivity is routed through the appropriate company-specific URLs and update their configurations as needed.
-If your Identity Router (IDR) software version is earlier than 12.22.0.0.32, you must Update Identity Router Software to the latest version to avoid any disruptions when non-company-specific URLs are permanently shut down.
+If your Identity Router (IDR) software version is earlier than 12.22.0.0.32, you must delete and reinstall Identity Router software using a newly downloaded IDR image (upgrade is not supported for v12.22 and earlier) to avoid any disruptions when non-company-specific URLs are permanently shut down.

 Starting with the June 2025 release, a banner warning appears for 24 hours whenever a non-company-specific URL is used for the following: